musab-mahad/arizona-plus/README.md

-# Privacy Policy for the Arizona Plus App:
+# Privacy Policy for the Arizona Plus App

 ---